fdq09eca/PythonNLP/readme.md

 # NDSH-MetaSearch

-A simple tool to perform semantic search on the CEDA metadata.
+A simple tool performs semantic search on the CEDA metadata.